weezy20/crng/README.md

 cargo run 100       # 100 coin flips
 ```

+**Note**: Running `qcoin` in quick succession may fail due to API rate limits.
+If this happens, please wait and try again later.
+In the meantime, `qcoin` will reuse the quantum bytes saved in `qrandom.bytes` from a previous successful request.

 ### Command Line Options

 | Flag | Description | Default | Notes |